Hiring a Marketing Agency Vs. In House Marketing Team

 Although, in the short term, it can feel like you are getting a better deal with a single in-house marketing employee, over the long run, it can become more expensive.

-In the early days, you are paying an agency more money to get you set up, however, that will reduce to a maintenance amount over time.
+In the early days, you are paying a marketing company more money to get you set up, however, that will reduce to a maintenance amount over time.
 With an in-house marketing team, you continue to pay them a yearly salary, as well as benefits.
 And that amount will only increase over time.

 What is Your Long Term Marketing Strategy?